Crepidula convexa: Reproduction

 During a single breeding season the larger female will only have one male partner.
 On the other hand males may mate with multiple females.
 This increases the survivability rate of the species because there is always an abundance of females than males.
 The smaller males have greater mobility which allows them to mate more and increase reproductive capacity for the species in a given area.

 Population structure

 The genetic structure of Crepidula convexa differs distinctively based on the location of the species.
 The genetics of a specific snail of this species from Florida can be separated from another found in New England.
-Samples of Crepidula convexa in the south may have faster growth rates and thus shorter life spans due to higher ph levels, but it is still an arguable science as to why they have faster growth rate than their counterparts in other regions.
+Samples of Crepidula convexa in the south may have faster growth rates and thus shorter life spans due to higher pH levels, but it is still an arguable science as to why they have faster growth rate than their counterparts in other regions.
 These snails are not equipped to travel long distances to migrate.
-They live on the shells of other organisms, some being seagrass.
+They live on the shells of other organisms, some being sea grass.
 This can be attributed to short distance gene flow.
-They may “piggyback” a ride on horseshoe crabs to warmer regions they are not necessarily native too.
+They may "piggyback" a ride on horseshoe crabs to warmer regions they are not necessarily native to.